 WENDY: I have my artists and/or clients draw a circle around their town–a five or six hour driving radius.
 Then they go onto every city and town in that circle and spread their music–the hottest single they have.
-Give it to DJs, potential fans, high school students, college students, guys at the barber shop and flea markets, women at the Mall, people at the clubs, etc. Anywhere your market congregates, you should be passing out music, flyers, performing, hanging posters, signing autographs, collecting email addresses for an e-newsletter, meeting fans, attending events, etc. If you know what you are doing (most do not) and have a budget, you should hit radio in your region by hiring a legitimate radio promotions person.
-By the time you start selling music, getting paid for shows, and building a demand for yourself & your music, you will receive good offers from record labels that could build your career, or you will realize you can stay independent and continue doing this yourself.
+Give it to DJs, potential fans, high school students, college students, guys at the barber shop and flea markets, women at the mall, people at the clubs, etc. Anywhere your market congregates, you should be passing out music, flyers, performing, hanging posters, signing autographs, collecting email addresses for an e-newsletter, meeting fans, attending events, etc. If you know what you are doing (most do not) and have a budget, you should hit radio in your region by hiring a legitimate radio promotions person.
+By the time you start selling music, getting paid for shows, and building a demand for yourself and your music, you will receive good offers from record labels that could build your career, or you will realize you can stay independent and continue doing this yourself.
 Either way, the goal is to be successful and make a living doing what you love.

 Q. What should artists invest in the most?
 What should they not waste their time spending money on?